microsoft/azure-health-data-services-workshop/resources/docs/Postman_FHIR-Proxy_README.md

 <img src="./images/Screenshot_2022-02-17_101116_edit2.png" height="328">

 3. Click on `POST Save Patient` in the `FHIR CALLS` collection and press **Send**.
-If you get a response like shown below, this means you succeeded in populating FHIR service with a `Patient` Resource instance.
+If you get a response like shown below, this means you succeeded in populating your FHIR service with a `Patient` Resource instance.
 This indicates that your setup is functioning properly.

 <img src="./images/Screenshot_2022-02-17_101224_edit2.png" height="328">